-Additional services that the REACH Program coordinates is for staff and partners will travel to your community to present recovery-related workshops, in full or half day conferences.
+Additional services that the REACH Program coordinates is for staff and partners to travel to your community to present recovery-related workshops, in full or half day conferences.
 Mix and match the topics to fit your group’s interests.
 Our current training catalog can be viewed below or by following this link: VOCAL Training Catalog.

-There is no cost to peers and peer-run programs.
+There is no cost to Peers and Peer-Run Programs for these trainings.
 Non-peer run programs will be charged the cost of the workshop and space rental, in addition to presenters’ travel expenses and lunches.

 I. Recovery Education